tylervanable/python_projects/summer2024/review/README.md

 - 'heads_or_tails': program that demonstrates the use of the random library to generate either a 0 or 1; if the whole number generated is 0, "Tails" is displayed to the user, and if 1, "Heads" is displayed
 - 'f_strings': program that demonstrates the use of displaying text with two different variable types using the f-string
 - 'leap_year': determines if a user-given year is a leap year and displays whether that year is or is not a leap year
+- 'loops_primer": discusses how loops function with lists; how each item in the list is assigned to a iterator variable; this program also iterates through a list of fruits and counts and disaplys the total number of fruits
 - 'love_calc': a game program that calculates the "love score" between two user-given names; to find the love score, the program totals the number of times the two names contain the characters in the words "true" and "love"; then the program concatenates the two values; utilizes .lower() and .count()
 - 'num_manipulation': program that demonstrates how casting can impact data types such as integers, floats, strings, and bools in Python:
     - Floating point division